Xing Hua Mixed-Use Development

 Xing Hua is the wrong type of development, with not enough parking spaces clearly, and is a defining property in the middle of our town center… How will residents access retail sites to pop in and buy something quickly (or at all)?
 What kind of retail will be able to survive in this type of environment except for big box stores?
 Please fight hard for the small independent businesses in our community and allow enough retail parking and responsible Development that allows them to thrive… (And at the very least to stay alive.)
 Our “mom and pop stores” stores are part of what makes Mercer Island such a charming authentic place.
 Please listen to their cautionary warnings.

-Olivia Lippens almost 3 years ago
+Olivia Lippens over 3 years ago

 characters left